Jenna Supp-Montgomerie

 Awards, honors, and grants

-- Public Religion and Media Publics Working Group, Funded by the Henry Luce Foundation, 2017-Present.
+- Public Religion and Media Publics Working Group, Funded by the Henry Luce Foundation, 2017-2022.

 - Innovations in Teaching with Technology Award, University of Iowa Academic Technologies Advisory Council, 2019.